ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/sve/sve_armie.md

 layout: "learningpathall"
 ---

-You can run SVE instructions if you don't have SVE capable hardware using the Arm Instruction Emulator (ArmIE).
+There are two ways to run SVE instructions if you don't have SVE capable hardware: QEMU and the Arm Instruction Emulator (ArmIE).
+Each of these is covered below.

 The steps shown are for an Arm v8-A system with Ubuntu 22.04 and no SVE support.